bahorn/clashgpt/README.md

 So this can be chained to recursively call itself and corrupt objects in a heap region allocated below the stack.

+So if you define the chain of partitions (GPT or msdos or whatever), you can trigger this issue by just running `ls` or `search.file does_not_exist`.

 ## Exploitation

+We need to perform the following steps:
 * Initial Setup
 * Forcing Memory Pressure
 * Setting up the construction